 In the spring of 2013, I sent an email to my clients and colleagues about my opposition to AB 272, which is a bill in California proposing the age that puppies get their first rabies vaccination be changed from four months to three months.
 (Many responded and wrote their Assembly representative voicing their opposition — so thank you for that!)

-One of the people I wrote to was Amy Shojai, who is has written several books and writes the Puppies column on About.com.
+One of the people I wrote to was Amy Shojai, who has written several books as well as being a renowned columnist for many Internet sites.
 She asked me to write a 1,000-word article about the bill.
 But, as many of you (well) know, I can’t do anything in 1,000 words!
-This turned into a huge article, and Amy (after she did a fantastic job of editing it) has graciously published it — well, really a series of articles — on About.com!
+This turned into a huge article.

 Disclaimer: This article is for information only.
 It does not replace a consultation with a dog trainer, dog behavior consultant, or veterinarian and may not be used to diagnose or treat any conditions in your dog.

 If you need help with dog training or puppy training in Los Angeles, please contact us.
 We would love to work with you!